denysgerasymuk799/virny-flow/README.md

 ## Setup

-Create a virtual environment and install requirements:
+Create a virtual environment with Python 3.9 and install the following requirements (tested on Apple Silicon M2 and Ubuntu 22.04):
 ```shell
 python -m venv venv
 source venv/bin/activate